estebanpdl/integrity-ai/README.md

 ## Methodology Overview:

-1. **Narrative Blueprint:**  Real-world disinformation articles are analyzed to extract key elements, such as the disinformation tactic employed, the target audience, and the central manipulative claims.
+1. **Narrative Blueprint:**  Real-world disinformation content is analyzed to extract key elements, such as the disinformation tactic employed, the target audience, and the central manipulative claims.
 This structured analysis forms a "Narrative Blueprint," which serves as the foundation for generating targeted evaluation prompts.

 Output example: